YuLiumt/ZettelKasten/Notebook/Yu Liu.md

 * Huazhong University of Science and Technology [[HUST]]

+## Research Interests

+- Numerical Relativity
+	- Binary Neutron Star
+- Kilonova Remnant
+- Guest Star
+- Gamma-ray burst
+- Machine Learning

 ## Education

-* B.S.
-Changsha University of Science & Technology, 2012 - 2016
-* Ph.D Huazhong University of Science and Technology, 2016 - Now
+- 2016 – current  Ph.D Huazhong University of Science and Technology
+- 2012 - 2016      B.S.
+Changsha University of Science & Technology

 ## Publications

+A list of my recent publications can be found on Google Scholar

 * 2019
 * and so on.